 St. Martin Cathedral © MS Agency

-Dating to the 15th century, the Gothic construction with its three naves was the coronation church of the Hungarian kings.
-Bratislava’s cathedral was built on the location of a former Romanesque church from the year 1221, which was consecrated to the Holy Redeemer.
-Its construction started at the beginning of the 14th century.
-This is the place where Ludwig van Beethoven first performed his work Missa solemnis in ‘Preßburg’ in 1835.
+The Gothic three-nave church from the 15th century is considered the coronation church of the Hungarian kings.
+The three-nave Gothic cathedral of Bratislava was built on the site of an earlier Romanesque church from 1221, dedicated to the Holy Savior.
+Its construction began at the beginning of the 14th century.
+It was here that Ludwig van Beethoven performed his work Missa solemnis for the first time in Bratislava in 1835.
 A few years later, in 1884, Franz Liszt also conducted a Hungarian coronation mass here.
-The top of the cathedral’s 85-metre tower is decorated with a gold-plated replica of the crown of St. Stephen – the Holy Crown of Hungary.
-The copy weighs 150 kilograms and measures more than 1.5 metres.
-It is an emblem of this coronation church.
-Only the largest and oldest of the church’s original six bells was preserved.
-Its name is Wederin, and it was cast in 1674 by Balthasar Herold.
-With a weight of 2.5 metric tonnes, this bell is among the most valuable in Europe.
+The top of the cathedral's 85-high tower is decorated with a gilded replica of St. Stephen's crown - a copy of the Hungarian royal crown.
+The imitation weighs 150 kilos and is more than 1.5 meters tall.
+It is a landmark of this coronation church.
+From the original six bells, only the largest and oldest one of the church has been preserved.
+It is called Wederin, and was cast in 1674 by Balthasar Herold.
+This bell, weighing 2.5 tons, is one of the most valuable bells in Europe.

+St. Martin Cathedral © MS Agency